 Dorlisa was most recently Chief Strategy and Transformation Officer at Southeastern Grocers, an $8 billion sales supermarket holding company based in Jacksonville, Florida that operates under multiple banners in seven southern states, including the Carolinas.
 Following a successful restructuring of the company, she recently transitioned to a senior advisory role to the CEO and Board that allows her to work remotely from Charlotte.

 A native North Carolinian, Dorlisa moved to Charlotte in fall 2000.
 She is an active civic leader who has chaired both the Bechtler Museum of Modern Art and Blumenthal Performing Arts boards and previously served on the Arts & Sciences Council board.
 She has also served on the Advisory Board for Queen’s McColl School of Business and is a past Trustee of Myers Park United Methodist Church.

 Dorlisa earned her B.S. and MBA degrees from Duke University, where she also met her husband, Peter.
 They have been happily married for 30 years and live in Ballantyne with their 17-year-old daughter, a senior at Charlotte Latin.

-Chris Flynn is a Director and Head of the Corporate Banking Group (CBG) Information Services and Tools organization.
-Chris is responsible for data quality and practice, risk and operational reporting and manages line of business team member technology and tool strategy.
-He is also a key advocate for CBG’s partnerships with other wholesale lines of business and various Wholesale COO teams.
-Based in Charlotte, Chris joined CBG in 2017 after spending the previous seven years with Corporate and Investment Banking managing line of business applications, leading information service functions and providing oversight to multiple data warehouse solutions for the investment banking capital markets organization.
+Chris Flynn is COO and Head of the Commercial Banking Data Management and Strategy.
+In his role, Chris is responsible for data quality and practice, risk and operational reporting and manages line of data management and platform strategy.
+Additionally, he is a key advocate for Commercial Banking’s data and reporting partnerships with other lines of business and other COO teams.
+Based in Charlotte, Chris joined Commercial Banking in 2019 after spending the previous seven years with Corporate and Investment Banking managing line of business applications, leading information service functions and providing oversight to multiple data warehouse solutions.
 Prior positions include roles with corporate treasury developing and managing data warehouse and reporting tools and several positions at Bank of America working in the customer profitability, finance and technology spaces.